 1001 Central Avenue NE Albuquerque, NM 87106

 Known as the “The Crystal Palace” in Breaking Bad, it was home to Wendy, the prostitute.
-It was used many times throughout the series.
-Located along Central Avenue (Old US 66), right next to Interstate 25.
-You will see the sign from the highway.
+It was used many times throughout the series, located along Central Avenue (Old US 66), next to Interstate 25.
+You will see the sign on the highway.